PingYang16/PingYang16.github.io/_pages/about.md

 - *2020 - 2022*, Oregon State University Continued Success Scholarship.

 # 📖 Educations
-- *2022.09 - now*, Doctor of Philosophy in Chemical Engineering, University of Massachusetts Amherst, Amherst, MA.
+- *2022.09 - now*, Doctor of Philosophy in Chemical Engineering | University of Massachusetts Amherst | Amherst, MA, USA.
-- *2019.09 - 2022.06*, Master of Science in Chemical Engineering, Oregon State University, Corvallis, OR.
+- *2019.09 - 2022.06*, Master of Science in Chemical Engineering | Oregon State University | Corvallis, OR, USA.
-- *2013.08 - 2017.07*, Bachelor of Engineering in Chemical Engineering and Technology, East China University of Science and Technology, Shanghai, China.
+- *2013.08 - 2017.07*, Bachelor of Engineering in Chemical Engineering and Technology| East China University of Science and Technology | Shanghai, China.

 # 💬 Conferences